 Anemia occurs when the production of red blood cells (RBCs) is decreased, the destruction of RBCs is accelerated, or there is a loss of RBCs due to bleeding.
 In many cases, a combination of these mechanisms is present.
 Anemia is the most common hematologic disorder seen in general medical practice.
-Risk factors include extremes of age, female gender, lactation, and pregnancy.
+Risk factors include extremes of age, female sex, lactation, and pregnancy.

 Any acute hemorrhage can cause a normocytic anemia.
 A reticulocytosis is seen within 6 hours of the onset of bleeding.
 By contrast, chronic slow bleeding leads to ongoing iron loss and produces a microcytic anemia due to iron deficiency.